 Ozona is a very small town located in the state of Texas.
 With a population of 2,663 people and just one neighborhood, Ozona is the 557th largest community in Texas.
 There's nothing like the smell of a brand new house, and in Ozona, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Ozona, and putting down their money on brand new construction.
 Ozona’s real estate is, on average, some of the newest in the nation.
 Ozona does seem to be experiencing an influx of affluent people, because the median household income is $81,957.00.

-Ozona is a blue-collar town, with 35.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ozona is generally considered to be a blue-collar town.
+35.97% of the Ozona workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ozona is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Ozona who work in teaching (17.61%), management occupations (15.90%), and food service (12.46%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ozona has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ozona a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.